BowieTech/BeaconWorld_Web_Test/README.md

 ---

 ### 3. Order Timing & Processing Triggers

-- I assumed this integration runs **on-demand or scheduled**, not in real-time.
+- I assumed this integration is **manually triggered on demand**, rather than running on a scheduled or real-time basis.
+- It fetches orders from the **previous calendar day** using the `modifiedDate` field as the primary filter.
-- Only **approved and dispatched** orders are eligible for sync.
-Draft, voided, or incomplete orders are skipped.
+- Orders must be **approved and dispatched** to be eligible for sync; draft, voided, or incomplete orders are skipped.

 ---